lindleyw/autonav/readme.txt

 = 1.5.6 =

+* Three new CSS classes complement the existing `subpages-cell`:
+   - `subpages-item` for all items in a list, including current
+   - `subpages-item-current only` for the link to the currently displayed page
+   - `subpages-cell` for all cells in a table
+   - `subpages-cell-current` only for the link to the currently displayed page
 * Eliminate undocumented requirement for postid parameter with display="posts".
 * Remove spurious brace in pages class.
 * Add ids= argument for compatibility with standard [gallery] shortcode.
+* Siblings of a top-level page, are other children of the homepage.
 * Lists will use the class given in the class= argument directly, without appending "-list" and the enclosed items will omit the class entirely.
 This enables, for example, using the popular FlexSlider